 - Wilton Candy Cupcake Toppers

-Whipping up a batch of edible Easter eggs is easy, and buying a home can be too.
-Use our free LoanFly app to get prequalified and stay connected with your loan officer each step of the way.
+Whipping up a batch of edible Easter treats is about as easy as buying a house can be.
+Let your clients know they can use our free LoanFly app to get prequalified and stay connected with their loan officer each step of the way.

 How to make Easter carrot Rice Krispies treats: Tutorial

-If you’re ready, then we are too.
-Gather up your ingredients, clear a space in your kitchen, and feel free to include your kids in on the fun.
-(Those little arms were made for mixing!)
 Like the traditional and ever-popular Rice Krispies treat, Easter carrot Rice Krispies treats take under 15 minutes to prepare.
-As an added bonus, we’ve included extra steps in the tutorial for cute and sweet Rice Krispies bunny tails that you can make with half of the batch ingredients.
+We’ve also included extra steps for the cute Rice Krispies bunny tails you can make with half of the batch ingredients.

-When your project is complete, set your treats out as an edible centerpiece on a cake plate or serve as a personal-sized dessert after Easter dinner.
+When your treats are complete, set them out as an edible centerpiece on a cake plate for your next open house event:

 1. Measure 4 cups of mini marshmallows.
 Set aside.